Digital-Working-Group/speaker-diarization/README.md

 main()
 ```

-This would output four files: a CSV continaing speaker turns with timestamps and a RTTM file for each of the sample audio input files.
+This would output four files: a CSV containing speaker turns with timestamps and a RTTM file for each of the sample audio input files.

 ### Sample Input and Output Files
 The sample hierarchy shows files created by running `main()` using Docker.
 Each of the input audio files results in a CSV and RTTM file with the same base name.